FokkeB/subset36/README.md

 ## ETCS Subset 36 balise encoding and decoding ("balise_codec")

-Encode and decode Eurobalise contents as described in ETCS subset 36 (FFFIS for Eurobalise, v4.0.0, 05/07/2023) By Fokke Bronsema, fokke@bronsema.net, version 9, December 23rd, 2025, released under the GNU Lesser General Public License.
+Encode and decode Eurobalise contents as described in ETCS subset 36 (FFFIS for Eurobalise, v4.0.0, 05/07/2023) By Fokke Bronsema, fokke@bronsema.net, version 9, January 25th, 2026, released under the GNU Lesser General Public License.

 ### Changes since version 8:
 - Added support for Linux (x86, ARM);
 - Uses BS::threadpool (see https://github.com/bshoshany/thread-pool);
-- Improved python module (thanks @ https://github.com/Pierretsc)
+- Improved python module (thanks @ https://github.com/Pierretsc);
+- Added automatic tests via ctest;
+- Many other small changes and bugfixes.

 ### Disclaimer
 Use this software at your own risk, the author is not responsible for incorrect en-/decoded messages leading to train related mayhem.
 Even though this software was tested against a few thousand Dutch Eurobalises from different manufacturers, errors may still occur.